CumulusNetworks/docs/content/guides/nsxt.md

 ### EVPN Underlay Fabric

 The previous examples discussed deploying NSX on a pure IP fabric.
-Modern datacenters are often designed using [EVPN]({{<ref "/cumulus-linux-52/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN" >}}) to support multi-tenancy and layer 2 extension without VMware NSX.
-When NSX is deployed over an EVPN fabric it works in an identical fashion as when it is deployed in a pure IP fabric.
+Modern data centers are often designed using [EVPN]({{<ref "/cumulus-linux-52/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN" >}}) to support multi-tenancy and layer 2 extension without VMware NSX.
+When NSX is deployed over an EVPN fabric it works identically as when it is deployed in a pure IP fabric.
 NSX operates independently from the EVPN

-When using an EVPN underlay fabric, the NSX generated Geneve packets are encapsulated into VXLAN packets on the leaf switches and transmitted over the network.
-When using an EVPN deployment, the simplies deployment option is to configure all TEP addresses in the same subnet and use VXLAN layer 2 extension to provide TEP to TEP connectivity.
+When using an EVPN underlay fabric, the NSX-generated Geneve packets are encapsulated into VXLAN packets on the leaf switches and transmitted over the network.
+When using an EVPN deployment, the simple deployment option is to configure all TEP addresses in the same subnet and use the VXLAN layer 2 extension to provide TEP to TEP connectivity.

 {{%notice note%}}